jjleung38/jjleung38.github.io/index.md

 - **Summary:** This project models sea level rise in Hong Kong and overlays flood zones on land use layers to reveal the spatial extent of urban, environmental, and geophysical vulnerability by 2100.

 ---

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/yourprofile)